Avoiding Alzheimer’s Disease Could Be Easier Than You Think

 Your health care provider can estimate where you are on the insulin resistance spectrum using simple blood tests such as glucose, insulin, triglyceride, and HDL cholesterol levels, in combination with other information such as waist measurement and blood pressure.
-In my article this article, I include a downloadable PDF of tests with healthy target ranges for you to discuss with your health care provider, and a simple formula you can use to calculate your own insulin resistance.
+In this article, I include a downloadable PDF of tests with healthy target ranges for you to discuss with your health care provider, and a simple formula you can use to calculate your own insulin resistance.

 2. Avoid refined carbohydrates like the plague, starting right now.

 Even if you don’t have insulin resistance yet, you remain at high risk for developing it until you kick refined carbohydrates such as bagels, juice boxes and granola bars to the curb.
 For clear definitions and a list of refined foods to avoid, click here.

 3. If you have insulin resistance, watch your carbohydrate intake.

 Unfortunately, people with insulin resistance need to be careful with all carbs, not just the refined ones.
 Replace most of the carbs on your plate with delicious healthy fats and proteins to protect your insulin signaling system.
 The infographic below provides key strategies you'll need to normalize blood sugar and insulin levels.

 You can wield tremendous power over insulin resistance—and your intellectual future—simply by changing the way you eat.
 Laboratory tests for insulin resistance respond surprisingly quickly to dietary changes—many people see dramatic improvements in their blood sugar, insulin, and triglyceride levels within just a few weeks.

 If you already have some memory problems and think it’s too late to do anything about it, think again!
 This 2012 study showed that a low-carbohydrate high-fat diet improved memory in people with “Mild Cognitive Impairment” (Pre-Alzheimer’s Disease) in only six weeks.